Whisky and waterfalls at Abergwyngregyn

 Cream tea at lively Llansteffan

-The ruins of Llansteffan Castle in Carmarthenshire from above, with the River Tywi estuary in the background.
+The ruins of Castell Llansteffan from above, with the River Tywi estuary in the background.

-Views across Llansteffan Castle out across the Tywi estuary, West Wales
+Views across Castell Llansteffan out across the Tywi estuary, West Wales

 You can follow the coast path south around the shoreline to reach Scott’s Bay with its 19th century seaside villa here.
 Check out St Anthony’s Well as you pass – it has healing properties, they say.
 Turn back from here along the inland side of the castle.
 For a longer walk carry on along the coast path until you get to Wharley Point for views across Carmarthen Bay, all the way across to Devon.
 Check out the Wales Coast Path website for more walk information.